bombsimon/awesome-garmin/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome Garmin application, both for Garmin devices and other tools.
+An extensive list of Garmin application, both for Garmin devices and other tools.

 The idea is to mainly collect open source projects written in [Monkey C] but also serve as a resource base for everything Garmin development related.
 This includes tools to enhance your Garmin experience, tools around Garmin development and more.

+> [!NOTE]
-> **NOTE**: This README is generated!
+> This README is generated!
 > To help exploring relevant resources the items in each segmented are _sorted
 > by last activity_ if available.
 >